brimdata/zbpf/README.md

 ## Motivation

 Dealing with data is hard.
-To keep things simple, people ofteh simplify their rich data with "go to" and ubiquitous formats like CSV and JSON.
+To keep things simple, people often simplify their rich data with "go to" and ubiquitous formats like CSV and JSON.
 While simple in appearance,
 these formats can be